hutcho66/glox/README.md

 This is a implementation of the language in go, with a few additions:
  - Optional semicolons - a statement must be terminated either by a semicolon or a newline
  - break and continue statements
- - JavaScript style lambdas / anonymous functions
+ - Lambda expressions using a JavaScript style arrow syntax

 ## Language Specification